 Each year our apple crop has increased as the trees mature.
 In 2017 we were overrun with apples with an estimated 2,800 apples.
 They were perfect, clean, crisp, no worms, etc. We gave them away by the bag loads to friends and family to enjoy.
-Now in 2018, we had just as many.
+In 2018, we had just as many.
 Again, giving away apples to 41 different families, some multiple times is a good way to utilize them.
+2019 the trees slowed down maybe getting 1000 apples.
+Now for 2020 I am expecting 1500-1800.

 Below is the orchard layout along with the descriptions of the different varieties.